 A possible defense to animal cruelty charges is that the injury resulted from an accident.

-- The treatment of livestock.
-And the defendant’s treatment aligns with accepted agricultural animal husbandry practices and agricultural products for animals;
+- The treatment of livestock, and your treatment aligns with accepted agricultural animal husbandry practices and agricultural products for animals;

 - The treatment of racing animals regulated under CRS 12-60;